Kevin Lynch (hunger striker): Early life

-INLA career
+Paramilitary career

+At fourteen years of age Lynch joined the local branch of Fianna Éireann, at that time linked to the Official IRA.
+He disagreed with the ceasefire called by the Official IRA in 1972 and joined an independent republican active service unit in the South Londonderry area.
+Lynch later became a member of the Irish National Liberation Army (INLA).

 Lynch was tried, convicted and sentenced to ten years for stealing shotguns, taking part in a punishment shooting and conspiring to take arms from the security forces.
 He was sent to the Maze Prison in December 1977.
 He became involved with the blanket protest, joined the 1981 hunger strike at the Maze on 23 May 1981 and died 71 days later.

 Other information

-Kelly and the other hunger strikers are commemorated on the Irish Patriots and Martyrs of 1798, 1916 and 1981 Memorial in Waverley Cemetery in Sydney, Australia.
+Lynch and the other hunger strikers are commemorated on the Irish Patriots and Martyrs of 1798, 1916 and 1981 Memorial in Waverley Cemetery in Sydney, Australia.

+Lynch was one of 22 Irishmen who died on hunger strike in the 20th century.
+For more information see the Ireland section in Hunger strike.